nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

 TeachMeSenpai data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually 🙂
+The file containing your data can be found in the same folder `teachmesenpai.jar` is found in on your computer.

 [↑ Back to top](#table-of-contents)